-But maybe you’re worried if your organization is ready to invest the time and resources it takes to evaluate and implement new technology.
+But maybe you’re worried your organization isn’t ready to invest the time and resources it takes to evaluate and implement new technology.
 So, let’s see if it’s the right solution for your company.
-Here are the top six signs it’s time to invest in a pay equity platform.

 1. Diversity, equity & inclusion are part of your company’s core values.

 It’s not enough to simply say that you value equitable pay practices — you need a way to show it.
 After all, employees have more choices than ever before, and they are asking more questions about compensation practices and pay equity.
-It’s also no longer enough to simply look at pay equity once a year, remediate, and then hope for the best while you go about your business the next 365 days.
-You must take a more proactive approach.

-Leveraging a pay equity platform to embed pay fairness into your day-to-day compensation decisions proves that you’re willing to practice what you preach, putting you in a position to attract new high-performing employees and retain your existing talent.
+Leveraging a pay equity platform like Syndio’s to embed pay fairness into your day-to-day compensation decisions proves that you’re willing to practice what you preach, putting you in a position to attract new high-performing employees and retain your existing talent.

 2. You want more control over the process.